trackagoat logotrackagoat/Docs

 Recording payments

-Once accruals have been computed (the system runs hourly for all active assignments), project members and org admins can settle them by recording a payment.
+Once accruals have been computed (the system runs hourly for all active assignments), organization admins can settle them by recording a payment.
+(Any organization member can view payouts; recording and voiding payments requires an org admin.)

 How to mark accruals as paid